likhithvancha1216/task1/README.md

 Read  README.md for setup and safety notes.

-Review commands.txt for the exact Nmap/TShark commands used.

 Open analysis.md for the full Day 1 writeup and interpretation of results.

-Inspect files in outputs/ for saved scan results.
+Inspect saved scan results.
 Redact any sensitive data before publishing.

 ## ⚠️ Safety & Ethics